Find the Right Factory For Your New Custom Product

 Here’s an example:

-On its main marketplace page [Exhibit B, directly above], this business’s name appears to have a logo with the letters “ZHNET” and a URL that reads “ZZtactical.”
-However, in smaller letters beside it, and on their Alibaba account (Exhibit A: Arrow #1, above), you can plainly see the company’s name is “Baoding Zhengze Trading Co., Ltd.” And yes, you guessed it, any business using “Trading Co.” right there in their name, probably is one.
+On its main marketplace page [Exhibit B], this business’ name appears to have a logo with the letters “ZHNET” and a URL that reads “ZZtactical.”
+However, in smaller letters beside it, and on their Alibaba account (Exhibit A: Arrow #1), you can plainly see the company’s name is “Baoding Zhengze Trading Co., Ltd.” And yes, you guessed it, any business using “Trading Co.” right there in their name, probably is one.

 Examine the company’s product offerings

-Ask yourself if they pass muster on the following two additional criteria:
+Ask yourself if this factory passes muster on the following two additional criteria:

 • Question #1: Are their listed products directly related to each other?